This page explains our review processes for ngā kōhanga reo.

 Our review team meets with whānau to share what we found.
 We highlight areas of good performance and areas for improvement.

 We work with whānau to develop report recommendations.
-We tell you whether we need to do a follow-up review.
+We will decide together what needs to happen next as a result of the findings.

 The written report captures the essence of the dialogue from the final whānau hui.
 The report identifies: